jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 ## The Tab Problem

 Tabs were only designed to let us have different layouts of windows.
-They aren't intended to be where an open file lives; an open file is instead a buffer.
+They aren't intended to be where an open file lives; an open file is instead loaded into a buffer.

 The previous gif illustrates this problem.
-If you can view the same file across all tabs, how is this like a normal tab in most other editors?
+If you can view the same buffer across all tabs, how is this like a normal tab in most other editors?

 If you try to foce a single tab to point to a single buffer, that is just futile.
 Vim just wasn't meant to work like this.